ChestersGarage/cacti-aio/README.md

 ```

-Set your time zone or suffer the frustration of you graphs' data being in weird places.
+Set your time zone or suffer the frustration of your graphs' data being in weird places.
 See the "TZ" column here: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

 ```